-Dr. Rashmi Sharma is a Postdoctoral Teaching Associate in Teacher Education and Educational Leadership.
+Dr. Rashmi Sharma is a Visiting Instructor in Teacher Education and Educational Leadership.

 Sharma’s previous research has ranged from women empowerment to socially just environments for marginalized students.
-Her research interests include social justice and community education with emphases for rural girls and women’s education.
-She has worked over ten years with marginalized rural mountain communities in the Central Himalayan Region of India.
+Her current research interests include community partnership schools, social justice, and organizational change.
+She has worked for over ten years with marginalized rural mountain communities in the Central Himalayan Region of India.

 Sharma earned a Doctorate in Education in 2016 from Ohio University School of Educational Studies; she majored in Educational Administration.